flemay/3musketeers/docs/guide/compose.md

 ## Multiple Docker networks

 By default, Compose creates a Docker network based on the project's name.
 All services can talk to each other within the same network.
-The network's name can be configured by setting the environment variable [COMPOSE_PROJECT_NAME][linkComposeProjectName].
+The network's name can be configured by setting the environment variable [COMPOSE_PROJECT_NAME&#8599;][linkComposeProjectName].
 This variable can be set in a `.env` file.
 This is useful when wanting to have different environments locally.
 For instance, the network's name could be based on an environment such as `my_project_dev`.

 [linkComposeProjectName]: https://docs.docker.com/compose/reference/envvars/